-An iterative development strategy:
+Let's follow an iterative development strategy:

-- limit initial scope to the minimal requirements that are interesting - > grow the system by adding features and test cases - > let the design emerge by refactoring roles and responsibilities - How much functionality should you deliver in the first version of a system? - Select the minimal requirements that provide value to the client.
+- limit initial scope to the minimal requirements that are interesting - grow the system by adding features and test cases - let the design emerge by refactoring roles and responsibilities

-- > TicTacToe example
+How much functionality should you deliver in the first version of a system?

+- Select the minimal requirements that provide value to the client.

 - Identifying objects

 - Scenarios

 - Test-first development

 - Printing object state

 - Testing scenarios

 - Representing responsibilities as contracts